Motor 2.0 Migration Guide¶

 Motor was first released before Tornado had introduced Futures, generator-based

-syntax, and long before the async features
+coroutines, and the yield syntax, and long before the async features

 developed during Python 3’s career.
 Therefore Motor’s original asynchronous API